 3. Buyer's Representative (also known as a buyer's agent)

-A real estate licensee who is hired by prospective buyers to represent them in a real estate transaction.
+A buyer's representative is a real estate salesperson who is hired by prospective buyers to represent them in a real estate transaction.
 The buyer's rep works in the buyer's best interest throughout the transaction and owes fiduciary duties to the buyer.
 The buyer can pay the licensee directly through a negotiated fee, or the buyer's rep may be paid by the seller or by a commission split with the listing broker.